andino-systems/Andino/README.md

 # Andino
-**Industrial PC for installation in the control cabinet, based on the Raspberry Pi**
+**Industrial PCs for installation in the control cabinet, based on the Raspberry Pi**

 ---